arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/datalogging-iot/content.md

 ---
-title: 'Datalogging with MQTT, Node-RED, InfluxDB, Grafana and the Portenta X8'
+title: 'Data logging with MQTT, Node-RED, InfluxDB and Grafana'
-description: 'This tutorial will show you how to set up a local data logging server using an MQTT broker, Node-RED, InfluxDB, Grafana, and the Arduino® Portenta X8.'
+description: 'This tutorial will show you how to set up a local data logging application using an MQTT broker, Node-RED, InfluxDB, Grafana, and the Arduino® Portenta X8.'
 difficulty: Intermediate
 tags:
   - Docker